 “That’s when it all went wrong!” she says ruefully.
 “I had five years of corrective reconstruction, including fat transfers.
 Then, a mammogram on the other side revealed more tumours.”

 Following the removal of Lee’s other breast, there was more reconstructive surgery.
 This time, it was successful.
 In the meantime, while Lee waited for the results of a genetic test, one of Wendy’s regular exams showed a lump in her other breast.
 At this point, as Lee says: “It didn’t take genetic testing to realise both Wendy and I were likely to have a BRCA mutation, which turned out to be a mutation in BRCA2.”

-Although most breast cancer cases aren’t associated with inherited single gene mutations, those that are will generally be in BRCA1 or BRCA2 genes.
+Although most breast cancer cases aren’t associated with inherited single gene mutations, those will generally be in BRCA1 or BRCA2 genes.

 Wendy had a double mastectomy and reconstruction.
 Both sisters also had their ovaries removed, as BRCA mutation carriers have a high risk of ovarian cancer.
 Lee says the shared experiences brought the sisters closer together: “We can talk to each other about things because there’s an understanding that most other people don’t have.”

-Although both Wendy and Lee are BRCA2 mutation carriers, the sisters have learned that diagnosis is not necessarily a death sentence as early detection and treatment, as well as lifestyle changes, can reduce risk of recurrence, even in BRCA carriers.
-As Lee says: “Early diagnosis makes all the difference, and the earlier the treatment, the better the outcome.”
+Although both Wendy and Lee are BRCA2 mutation carriers, the sisters have learned that diagnosis is not necessarily a death sentence as early detection and treatment, as well as lifestyle changes, can reduce the risk of recurrence, even in BRCA carriers.

 Looking to the future, Lee is aware that her daughter, Wendy’s niece, will want to be tested: “We don’t know what might be ahead for her, but we are a family of survivors, and technology is changing all the time.
 Whatever happens, we’ll deal with it.”